mendix/docs/content/en/docs/appstore/modules/charts/_index.md

 This property controls hole radius at the center of the chart (a value of *0* renders the hole invisible).

-## 6 Migrating to Charts v3
+## 6 Migrating to the Charts Module {#migrate-to-module}

-Follow these sections to migrate older Charts widget versions to version 3.
+Follow these sections to migrate older charts widget versions to the new module version.
 This process only requires you copy and paste a few files and directories.
 It should take just couple of minutes.

-These steps are only required if you are already using the Charts widget and you want to update it widget to **version 3.x.x**.
-If you are starting new app you do not need to do any extra steps: just download the latest Charts widget from Marketplace.
+These steps are only required if you are already using the Charts widget and you want to update it widget to the new module version.
+If you are starting new app you do not need to do any extra steps: just download the latest [Charts module](https://marketplace.mendix.com/link/component/120527) from Marketplace.

-To update your Charts widget follow sections below.
+To update your charts widget follow sections below.

 ### 6.1 Making a Backup